cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/mdps/1_formalism.md

 A crucial insight is that a collection of sets that is both a $\pi$-system and a $\lambda$-system is also a $\sigma$-algebra.

+The two sets of axioms presented for a $\lambda$-system are equivalent.

 With these definitions, we can now state the theorem.
 The Dynkin $\pi-\lambda$ Theorem provides a powerful tool for showing that a collection of sets is a $\sigma$-algebra.
 It is particularly useful in probability theory for proving that two measures are identical if they agree on a simpler class of sets.

 **Theorem 1.3.3 (Dynkin's $\pi-\lambda$ Theorem)**